Rainbow Road: Mario Kart 64

+Mario Kart: Double Dash

+The Rainbow Road appears in Mario Kart: Double Dash.

+Mario Kart DS

+In Mario Kart DS, Rainbow Road is the fourth and final race of the Special Cup and the game's last new track.
+Set in outer space like the others, it has guardrails along most sections, making falls a constant hazard.
+Uniquely among Rainbow Road courses at the time, it includes a vertical loop and a twisting corkscrew, both lined with boost pads.

 Mario Kart Wii

 In Mario Kart Wii, the track is located above Earth's atmosphere, sending racers burning down toward the planet if they fall off.
 Wii Rainbow Road is heavily inspired by Super Mario Galaxy, as there are Star Bits floating throughout the track and the climax features a Launch Star that launches players upwards similar to the Mario Kart: Double Dash!! version.
 Wii Rainbow Road was later remade for Mario Kart Tour with mostly visual improvements and for Mario Kart 8 Deluxe, as part of the Booster Course Pass expansion pack, featuring its anti-gravity mechanic throughout the track.

 Mario Kart 7

 3DS Rainbow Road was remade for Mario Kart 8 Deluxe.
 It was also featured as a stage in Super Smash Bros. for Nintendo 3DS.

 Mario Kart 8 / Mario Kart 8 Deluxe

 In Mario Kart 8 as well as Mario Kart 8 Deluxe, the track uses three whole laps again instead of lap sections, and there is again a planet in the background with a higher resolution than the one from Mario Kart Wii.
 This track is the first one to exploit the idea of gliding upon solar panels on a space station, giving a plausible explanation to the track's premise of a rainbow-colored track suspended in outer space.
 The ground uses quadratic tiles in resemblance to the original Rainbow Road (Super Mario Kart).
 At the start/finish line, the track crosses through a space craft filled with Toads who sit on tribunes as on a normal racetrack.
 Several more space ships carry parts of the track, most notably the one with two circular conveyor belt rotating rings in opposing directions which can speed up or slow down the vehicle that drives upon.
 As with other Mario Kart 8 tracks, Rainbow Road's surface is wildly twisted, forcing racers to make use of the new anti-gravity feature.
 At a location, two separated parts of the track cross nearby in different angles, and distant parts of the track can be seen ahead from far away.
 According to Mario Kart 8 Deluxe producer Kosuke Yabuki, the development team's goal was to create a version of Rainbow Road with a "near-future" aesthetic when anti-gravity controls were added.